adelshb/Bounding-the-dimension-of-quantum-systems-with-sequential-measurements/README.md

 # Bounding the dimension of quantum systems via sequential projective measurements

  Bounding the dimension of quantum systems with sequential measurements.
-The optimizations are obtained with [MOSEK](https://www.mosek.com/) and can be changed whenever necessary
+The optimizations are obtained with [MOSEK](https://www.mosek.com/) and can be changed whenever necessary.
+This repository has been used in the folowwing [reference](https://quantum-journal.org/papers/q-2021-06-10-472/).

  ## Requirements
  * Python 3.6+